sinitame/epfl-ada-project/README.md

 # Dataset

-The main dataset that we will use for this study can be found [here].
+The main dataset that we will use for this study is : [French road safety observatory (ONISR) dataset](https://www.data.gouv.fr/en/datasets/base-de-donnees-accidents-corporels-de-la-circulation/)
-It includes for each personal injury accident (i.e. an accident on a road open to public traffic) involving at least one vehicle and causing at least one victim requiring treatment the following informations:
+It includes, for each personal injury accident (i.e. an accident on a road open to public traffic) involving at least one vehicle and causing at least one victim requiring treatment, the following informations:

 ### Characteristics:
 - Accident ID